Ahmedouu/p2p2p/README.md

 node listener.js
 node dialer.js
 ```
-# The listner and the dialer can be on the same machine or on different machines within the same network.
+# The listener and the dialer can be on the same machine or on different machines within the same network.

 Maybe disable your firewall when the listener is on a windows machine.